hironow/emulator-set/README.md

 # Emulator Suite

-This directory contains Docker configurations for running Firebase and Spanner emulators locally.
+This directory contains Docker configurations for running various database and service emulators locally, including Firebase, Spanner, Neo4j, Elasticsearch, Qdrant, and A2A Inspector.

 ## Quick Start